What Is Docker And How Should We Use It?

 $ Docker pull busybox

 Depending on how Docker is installed on the system, a Permission Denied error may be displayed after executing the above command.
 If you are using Linux and see this error, you must use the Sudo keyword before the above command.
-If you are using a Mac operating system, you need to ensure that the Docker Engine is running.
+If you are using a Mac operating system, you must ensure the Docker Engine is running.

 Additionally, you can create a Docker Group to avoid this problem.
 The pull command receives the Busybox image from the Docker registry and saves it in the system.
 You can use the docker images command to view a list of ideas on the system: